The Night They Raided Minsky's: Production

+Development

 Norman Lear and Bud Yorkin bought the film rights in September 1965.
 Lear originally announced that production would begin in the fall of 1966.
 Dick Shawn was reportedly considered for the "lead role" (unspecified) in July 1966.
 However, filming didn't begin until a year later, on October 8, 1967.

+Lear and York had a two-picture deal with National General Pictures (NGP) which financed Divorce American Style (1967) from the team.
+However NGP did not like the script for Minsky's and turned down the project.
+Lear took it to United Artists who agreed to finance.